Free energy, stability, and particle source in dynamical holography: The holographic superfluid as an example

+Here $\Pi=n_a D^a\psi^*$ is the conjugate momentum to $\psi$ (with respect to the holographic direction instead of time).

+Note that the flux of the Noether current is gauge dependent, but in the gauge $A_t|_{z_0}=0$ the fluxes of the two conserved currents at the horizon coincide, so the flux of the Noether current there is also positive definite in the dynamical case and then has the meaning of dissipation.
+Together with $A_z=0$ in the bulk, the gauge $A_t|_{z_0}=0$ also fixes $a_t$ in (\ref{asymptotic}), which can be defined as the generalized chemical potential $\mu$ in the dynamical case.
+As we will see even in the back-reacted case, these gauge conditions are natural and preferential for general holographic systems involving bulk gauge fields, which will be insisted on in the rest of this paper.

-{Regarding the holographic renormalization, the required counter term $-\frac{1}{L}\int_B\sqrt{-h}|\psi|^2$ for the case of standard quantization considered here does not contribute the free energy due to the aforementioned source free boundary condition (see Sec.\ref{renormalization} for a more general discussion).} In particular, due to (\ref{flux_diff}), the flux by the stress energy current corresponds to the free energy ${\int_\Sigma(-\sqrt{-g}\mathcal{L}+\rho\mu)}$ in the canonical ensemble and the flux by the Noether current corresponds to the free energy (grand potential) $-\int_\Sigma\sqrt{-g}\mathcal{L}$ in the grand canonical ensemble.
+{Regarding the holographic renormalization, the required counter term $-\frac{1}{L}\int_B\sqrt{-h}|\psi|^2$ for the case of standard quantization considered here does not contribute the free energy due to the aforementioned source free boundary condition.} In particular, by virtue of (\ref{flux_diff}), the flux of the stress energy current corresponds to the free energy ${\int_\Sigma(-\sqrt{-g}\mathscr{L}+\rho\mu)}$ in the canonical ensemble and the flux of the Noether current corresponds to the free energy (grand potential) $-\int_\Sigma\sqrt{-g}\mathscr{L}$ in the grand canonical ensemble.
 For a relaxation process, i.e. dynamical evolution without driving in our holographic superfluid, besides $\psi_0=0$, we are also required to set $F_{\nu\sigma}|_0=0$, since all sources should be turned off.